eliot-akira/zxel/readme.md

 # zxel

-`zxel` is an interactive terminal shell with `zx` utilities and syntax highlight for JavaScript runtimes (Node/Bun).
+`zxel` is an interactive terminal shell with `zx` utilities and syntax highlight for JavaScript runtimes.

 ![Screenshot](screenshot.png)